pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 The latter is certainly easier and happens to be how humans speak.

-However, print equation layout does not offer such semantic information.Therefore, solutions turn to guesswork aka [heuristics](https://en.wikipedia.org/wiki/Heuristic).
+However, print equation layout does not offer such semantic information.
+Therefore, solutions turn to guesswork aka [heuristics](https://en.wikipedia.org/wiki/Heuristic).

 These heuristics work reasonably ok for school-level print equation layout and some, more "stable" parts of college education (e.g.,engineering).
 But they easily and frequently fail even in these areas.